fernandonobel/OneModel-matlab/README.md

 ## 4. Generate an ODE function

-We could use ModelClass as our main workflow for working with models.
+We could use OneModel as our main workflow for working with models.
 However there are situations where we want to obtain a matlab ODE function (i.e. a function that calculates the derivatives of the model from the states).
 In this case, there is a functionality in the SimulationClass that generates the ODE function automatically for us.
 Also it can generate a driver script that simulates using the generated ODE function (this script could be used as a start template for using the ODE function).

 With the following code you can generate the ODE function and the driver script: